Typora supports exporting the current document into PDF, HTML, HTML (without styles) and the Image format.

 → General

-This is usually bug in typora side, please report it to us [email protected] with sample .md
+This is usually a bug in Typora, please report it to us using [email protected] with a sample .md

-file, informations like which pandoc version you are using, target export format, and other necessary export configs.
+file, information like which pandoc version you are using, target export format, and other necessary export configs.

-When export failed, the error dialog will show the pandoc command line parameters and error message.
-You can copy the parameters, replace “-f native” with the markdown file path, and then input them in CMD (command line) or Terminal to test without Typora.
+When an export failed, the error dialog will show the pandoc command line parameters and error message.
+You can copy the parameters, replace “-f native” with the Markdown file path and then input them in CMD (command line) or Terminal to test without Typora.

 This relates to Markdown’s spec for whitespace and line break.
-You can change in preferences in Markdown
+You can change it using preferences in Markdown

 → Whitespace / Line Break